How many people in Germany are affected by diabetes?

 - Insufficient intake, poor diet, high consumption

-- Chronic diseases, medication intake, if necessaryincreased alcohol consumption
+- Chronic illnesses, medication use, if applicable.increased alcohol consumption

-Relevance of B vitamins in relation to diabetes:
+Relevance of B vitamins in the context of diabetes:

 - Water-soluble coenzymes in carbohydrate, amino acid and fat metabolism (B1, B2, B3, B5, B6, folic acid)